 The eleven empty gun carriages which have been found on the wreck site can be interpreted as guns that were relatively inaccessible or given a lower priority during early salvage operations.
 As they are all swivel guns, it is possible that their fastening systems presented certain challenges to the salvagers and consequently left in place while other guns – especially those of larger calibers – were prioritized and successfully salvaged.

 Where are the guns belonging to these now empty carriages which were seemingly left behind on the wreck?
 Some carriages show traces of iron corrosion and crusts stemming from the wrought iron guns for which they are made.
-One of the carriages, Blm 28314 3, was also found with the remains of a charge consisting of two led shots (with a diameter of c.
-3 and 4 cm) and a large quantity of iron corrosion (Einarsson & Wallbom 2002: appendix 2), which could be interpreted as fragments of the gun or possibly shrapnel, considering the caliber of the gun.
+One of the carriages, Blm 28314 3, was also found with a large quantity of iron corrosion (Einarsson & Wallbom 2002: appendix 2), which could be interpreted as fragments of the gun or possibly shrapnel, considering the caliber of the gun.
 There is thus direct evidence that the guns were left in their carriages at the time of her sinking and that they have corroded away underwater along with metallic fittings and other components of the gun, such as their charges.

 Other carriages show surprisingly little or no traces of corrosion, such as Blm 28314 7 (fig 5).
 This may be due to preservation conditions but other possibilities remain to be considered.
 While it would be far too tedious to disassemble the guns underwater, it is possible that some guns (and associated metal components) were extracted from the carriages when salvaged and the carriages subsequently re-deposited onto the site.
 Interestingly, Blm 28314 7 was found further away from the wreck than the other guns and may represent such a case; however, it may also simply have fallen off the ship at the time of her sinking or been moved in some other manner which could have influenced preservation conditions (for a site formation process study, see Björk 2016).
 The absence of other carriages for guns of a larger caliber may be taken as an indication that guns were salvaged and removed from the site together with their carriages.
 Future analyses focusing on tool marks, potential damage from removal and traces of corrosion on the gun carriages combined with a study of the site plan may offer further insights into early salvage operations and the original placement of the guns.